 Career outcomes in humanities Humanities majors develop writing skills, research experience and creative problem-solving capabilities that are applicable to any industry.

-WSU Tri-Cities alumni from the past 10 years who work in Washington State have the following occupations and estimated salary:
+WSU Tri-Cities and Pullman alumni from the past 10 years who work in Washington State have the following occupations and estimated salary:

 Estimated salary of humanities alumni

 Jobs held by WSU humanities graduates: Marketing Manager | Human Resources Specialist | Sales Representative | Teaching Assistant